 Select activities that suit your family or group.
 Consider ages and abilities and how to involve everyone present in at least one of the activities.

-- To emphasise the idea that Jesus was God’s gift play the game “Pass the Parcel“.
+- GAME/ACTIVITY: To emphasise the idea that Jesus was God’s gift play the game “Pass the Parcel“.
 This game is fun for all ages.
 You will need to prepare in advance.

-- Choose an individual and allow everyone to say what a perfect gift for them would be (if money were no object).
+- LIFE APPLICATION: Choose an individual and allow everyone to say what a perfect gift for them would be (if money were no object).
 Do the same for each person in the room.
 Alternatively, you could write the gifts down and have the person read them out loud.
 Complete the activity by reading Matthew 7:11.
 The best gifts we could give could not compare with what God gives us.

 Now read James 1:17 Talk about the “good and perfect gifts” that God has given each of us.